getwtxt/registry/README.md

 `getwtxt/registry` helps you implement `twtxt` registries in Go.
 It uses no third-party dependencies whatsoever, only the standard library.

-This library is being debugged via development of `getwtxt`.
-Until `getwtxt` is completed, `registry` should be considered `beta`.
-The current `ETA` for `getwtxt` is 07 June 2019, though it may be completed sooner.

 ## Using the Library

 You can grab a copy by issuing: